trufflesuite/truffle-logger-example/README.md

-# Prototype logging for Solidity inside Truffle projects
+# `Console.log` for Solidity with Truffle

-This is a prototype of a convenient way (read: dirty hack) to do `console.log` in your Solidity Truffle project.
+This is an experimental feature for Truffle that allows for a `console.log`-equivalent in your Solidity Truffle project.

 ## Running this example project